|Late breaker submission closed 25 November. Latebreaker decisions will be communicated to authors in December 2018.

 6. Linkage to care for HIV and/or viral hepatitis

 7. Stigma and legal and regulatory barriers for HIV and hepatitis testing

 If your abstract is accepted, the registration for the conference will be waived, but all costs related to the conference participation should be covered by you, including flight and accommodation.
 A special rate for accommodation at the venue is available please use this link to book before December 15, 2018.

 Depending on available funding the conference will offer a small number of scholarship covering accommodation and/or flight for authors with accepted abstracts/latebreakers.
-Please use this link if you wish to apply for a scholarship.
-Deadline for submitting a scholarship application in is 1 December, 2018.
+Deadline for submitting a scholarship application was 1 December, 2018.

 Priority will be given to: